Submission of notice of objection or appeal

-Do you disagree with a grant decision?
-What’s the next move?
+Do you disagree with a decision of the grant authority?
+What’s the next step?

 What if your grant application is (partly) rejected or the grant is set at a lower level?
 Many applicants consider this ‘case-closed’, but that could be a missed opportunity!
-If you act quickly and substantiate your appeal with clear arguments, you have a chance of contesting a decision successfully. ffiqs works with experienced lawyers who double-check these decisions for you promptly and quickly.
+If you act quickly and substantiate your objection with clear arguments, you have a chance of countering a decision successfully. ffiqs works with experienced lawyers who double-check these decisions for you promptly and quickly.

 Contrary to popular belief, you can challenge a government decision.
 That is the good news.
 But it is not straightforward which means it is important to be vigilant.
-Grant procedures often have many separate decision moments: the decision on the application, an advance payment, an interim amendment, and the final decision.
-And even after the end of the grant project when any excess funds are recovered.
+Grants often have many separate decision moments: the decision on the application, advance payments, an amendment, and the final payment.
+And even after the end of the grant project in the event of a claim of refund of (part of) the grant..
 You are free to object to and appeal against these decisions.
-It only makes sense to do so, however if you act promptly and use sound arguments to challenge the decision.
-It is therefore of the utmost importance to double check (or have checked) every decision immediately.
+It only makes sense to do so however, if you act promptly and use solid arguments to challenge the decision.
+It is therefore of the utmost importance to double check (or have checked) every grant decision immediately.

-A good chance of success thanks to our lawyers with grant law expertise
+A high chance of success thanks to our lawyers with grant law expertise

 ffiqs works with lawyers who have a great deal of advisory and litigation experience.
 Thanks to our well-organised and proven services, we have a high success rate.
 Our services are divided into four phases: